deep-security/smartcheck-helm/README.md

 ### Smart Check scan pods have status 'Evicted'

-If the status of your Smart Check scan pods is 'Evicted' and you are seeing this error:
+The status of Smart Check scan pod is 'Evicted' when it requests more resources than its limit.
+For example, you may see following error for malware-scan pod:

 ```text
 Usage of EmptyDir volume "tmp" exceeds the limit "300Mi"